-Tech Trek seeks volunteers with a commitment to STEM education who will assist with planning activities during several months before the workshops, field trips, and general camper needs we will need during the week of Tech Trek (July) at Stockton University.
+Tech Trek seeks volunteers with a commitment to STEM education who will assist with planning activities during several months before the workshops, field trips, and logistical support we will need during the week of Tech Trek (July) at Stockton University.

 Student Selection Committee Member

 Selection Committee Members are AAUW volunteers responsible to read nominations and applications (February-March), following Tech Trek selection criteria and guidelines.
+In-person and teleconference call training meetings happen in late-January/early-February.
 Some selection committee members are responsible for conducting interviews with prospective campers and their parents or guardians (in April).
-For each branch or region who signed up 2 or more volunteers, their schools received an invitation to nominate campers.
+Each branch or region who signs up 2 or more volunteers may invite schools in their counties to nominate campers.